OmiNextLongVT/SoftwareDesignPrinciples/SOLID/S.md

 # SOLID

-1. S : **Single responsibility principle**
+**S: Single responsibility principle**

 > There should never be more than one reason for a class to change
 > (Một class chỉ nên có một nhiệm vụ duy nhất)

     **Wrong:**
     ```swift